Adapting Medical Vision Foundation Models for Volumetric Medical Image Segmentation via Active Learning and Selective Semi-supervised Fine-tuning: Experiments

-Subsequently, we compared our methods with other commonly used Active Learning strategies, including (1) Random Selection (\textbf{RAND}): selecting samples randomly, (2) Entropy (\textbf{ENPY}): an uncertainty-based strategy to select samples with highest entropy in predictive probabilities \citep{wang2014new} (3) Least Confidence (\textbf{LCON}): an uncertainty-based strategy to select samples with smallest confidence in prediction probability \citep{li2006confidence} (4) Minimal Margin (\textbf{MMAR}): an uncertainty-based strategy to select samples with smallest margin in predictive probabilities \citep{wang2014new} (5) A Core set approach (\textbf{Core-set}): a diversity-based strategy to select samples by a set-cover problem \citep{sener2018active} (6) Batch Active learning by Diverse Gradient Embeddings (\textbf{BADGE}): a hybrid uncertainty- and diversity-based strategy to select samples from constructing diverse batches by running K-Means++ \citep{Ash2020Deep}.
-Subsequently, we compared our methods with an Active Learning method which was initially proposed for medical image segmentation, termed Suggestive Annotations (\textbf{SANN}) \citep{yang2017suggestive}.
-It is a hybrid uncertainty- and diversity-based strategy to select samples with highest uncertainty in predictive probabilities and lowest sematic similarity.
-Finally, we compared our methods with other Active Source-free Domain Adaptation methods which were proposed for medical image segmentation, including (1) the Uncertainty-guided Tiered Self-training (\textbf{UGTST}): a hybrid uncertainty- and diversity-based strategy to select samples with large aleatoric uncertainty and low neighboring similarity in 2D prostate segmentation from MR images \citep{luo2024uncertainty} and (2) Cascade Uncertainty Predominance (\textbf{CUP}): a hybrid uncertainty- and diversity-based strategy to select patches with low uncertainty and large foreground region in UWF-SLO Vessel Segmentation \citep{wang2024advancing}.
+To provide a rigorous and comprehensive evaluation, we compared our approach against both established baseline methods and recent approaches specifically designed for medical image segmentation.
+We first included several commonly used AL or ADA strategies.
+These are standard and widely adopted baselines in the literature, which enable consistent benchmarking and facilitate comparison with prior work.
+These include: (1) \textbf{Random Selection (RAND)}, which randomly selects samples for annotation; (2) \textbf{Entropy (ENPY)}: an uncertainty-based method that queries samples with the highest predictive entropy \citep{wang2014new}; (3) \textbf{Least Confidence (LCON)}, which selects samples with the lowest prediction confidence \citep{li2006confidence}; (4) \textbf{Minimal Margin (MMAR)}, which selects samples with the smallest margin between the top two predicted class probabilities \citep{wang2014new}; (5) \textbf{Core-set}, which is a diversity-based method to select representative samples by solving a set-cover problem \citep{sener2018active}; (6) \textbf{Batch Active learning by Diverse Gradient Embeddings (BADGE)}: which is a hybrid uncertainty- and diversity-based strategy to select samples from diverse batches constructed by calculating gradients and running K-Means++ \citep{Ash2020Deep}.
+Additionally, we compared our methods with AL methods specifically designed for medical image segmentation,.
+In particular, we compared with \textbf{Suggestive Annotations (SANN)}, a hybrid uncertainty- and diversity-based method that selects samples with high predictive uncertainty and low semantic similarity \citep{yang2017suggestive}.
+Importantly, we further compared our approach with recent state-of-the-art (SOTA) active source-free domain adaptation methods proposed for medical image segmentation, which represent the most directly relevant class of approaches for this task.
+These include: (1) \textbf{Uncertainty-guided Tiered Self-training (UGTST)}, which selects samples with large aleatoric uncertainty and low neighboring diversity in MR prostate segmentation \citep{luo2024uncertainty}; and (2) \textbf{Cascade Uncertainty Predominance (CUP)}, which queries image patches with low prediction uncertainty and large foreground regions for retinal vessel segmentation \citep{wang2024advancing}.